Web-Dev-Collaborative/UsefulResourceRepo2.0/_COURSES/curriculum/challenges/portuguese/06-quality-assurance/advanced-node-and-express/how-to-use-passport-strategies.md

       assert.match(
         data,
         /login[^]*post[^]*local/gi,
-        'You should have a route for login which accepts a POST and passport.authenticates local' );
+        "You should have a route for login which accepts a POST and passport.authenticates local" );
     },
     (xhr) => {